Beautiful Gardens of Provence: Visitor Guide

 ©Vaucluse Dreamer

-The Jardins de l’abbaye de Valsaintes is one of the most beautiful gardens in Provence.
+The Jardins de l’abbaye de Valsaintes are one of the most beautiful gardens in Provence.
 Located a short distance from Simiane-la-Rotonde, the Cistercian abbey on the site was occupied by monks from the 12th century until the French Revolution.

 Contact Information: